 [2:223] Your women are a tilth for you.
 So, you shall approach to your tilth as you wish and shall send forth for yourselves.
 And you shall fear God (wa-ittaquu allaha) and shall know that you will meet Him, and you shall give good news to the believers.

 [2:224] And do not make God the subject for your oaths that you do good.
 And you shall fear (wa-ittaquu) and make peace between the people while God is knowledgeable Hearer.

 [2:231] And when you divorce the women, while they reach their term, then you shall either retain them in a fair manner or release them in a fair manner.
 And do not retain them to harm that you transgress.
 And whoever does that then indeed, he has wronged to himself; and do not take God’s revelations as a jest.
 And remember God’s favor upon you and what was sent down to you of the scripture and the wisdom, He warns you with it.
 And you shall fear God (wa-ittaquu allaha) and know that God is Knower of everything.

-[2:233] And the mothers are to suckle their children for two whole years for whoever wishes to complete the suckling.
+[2:233] And the mothers should suckle their children for a complete two years for whoever has wished to complete the suckling.
 And upon the father for him is their provisions and clothing in a fair manner.
 No soul is burdened except its means.
 No mother is made to suffer because of her child nor is father for him because of his child, and upon the heir is like that.
-However, if they both wish weaning through mutual consent and council, then there is no sin upon them.
-And if you want to ask any other women to suckle your child, then there is no sin upon you if you pay what you give in a fair manner.
-And you shall fear God (wa-ittaquu allaha), and know that God is Seer of what you do.
+Then if they both have wished weaning through mutual consent from them and consultation, then there is no sin upon both of them.
+And if you have intended to ask any other women to suckle your child, then there is no sin upon you when you have paid what you have given in a fair manner.
+And you shall fear God (wa-ittaquu allaha), and shall know that God is Seer of what you do.